 Q: How many are we?

 A: Not many at all!
-Around 20 students within each facet (Major, Minor, etc).
+Around 30 students, all facets combined (Major, Minor, etc).
 Such a small department makes it easier to stand out for an internship or to seek personal help.

 Q: The books are expensive!